themayankjha/JAKYM/README.md

 ## How It Works

 - The program starts and runs two threads, one to input music into the playlist and the other to iterate over the playlist, download the corresponding music and play it.
-- The youtube-dl library does most of the heavy lifting of both parsing links and downloading them into a suitable file format.
+- The yt-dlp library does most of the heavy lifting of both parsing links and downloading them into a suitable file format.
 - The pydub and simpleaudio libraries provide cross-platform audio playback without any issues but setting up simpleaudio on windows and Linux take a different approach.
 - The program runs until user types exit.